-Doctors usually confirm a diagnosis of brucellosis by testing a sample of blood or bone marrow for the brucella bacteria or by testing blood for antibodies to the bacteria.
-To help detect complications of brucellosis, you may have additional tests, including:
+Doctors usually confirm a diagnosis of brucellosis by testing blood or bone marrow for the brucella bacteria or by testing blood for antibodies to the bacteria.
+To help detect complications of brucellosis, your doctor may order additional tests, including:

 - X-rays.
 X-rays can reveal changes in your bones and joints.